top of page

 What are you long-term and short-term goals, is almost the most cliched essay question that you will ever get - and be prepared if you get an interview call - you will be asked this question during the interview as well.

-So the first thing we need to do is to figure out your long-term goal.
+How to identify your short and long-term goals?
+The first thing we need to do is to figure out your long-term goal.

 Your long-term goal is your vision for yourself.

 How do you actually create a vision for yourself?
 You need to start thinking and dive into what are the things you like to do.
 It could be inspired by your professional career or personal journey.
-So you need to figure out different areas that really interest you.
+So you need to identify different areas that really interest you.
 It could be the industry you are fascinated with, it could be an issue or cause such as the environmental problems that we are facing or it could be a particular group of people that you would like to help.
 It could also be something else.

 Once you find out what area you are most interested in, start thinking about the problem that you would like to solve, and when you have the problem in your hand start thinking about why do you actually want to solve this problem.
 Once you have answered these questions successfully, you will get the idea of where do you actually want to go, but your job doesn't end there.
 It has, in fact, just started.